vandanadevatkal22/MMC_April22_Team5_Greenhouse_Monitoring_and_Control_System/Individual/99007608/Temperature sensing/1_Requirements/README.md

 The cold junction and lead compensation is essential.
 It have a low output voltage.
-s output voltage is very small so it needs amplification.
+output voltage is very small so it needs amplification.
 It is used for only temperature measurement only.